Patient education: Chronic pancreatitis (Beyond the Basics)

 Chronic pancreatitis occurs when the pancreas becomes damaged by long-standing inflammation.
 Inflammation changes the pancreas' ability to function normally.
 People with chronic pancreatitis require ongoing medical care to minimize their symptoms, slow the damage to the pancreas, and address any complications that arise.
 In most cases, treatment controls but does not cure the underlying problem.

 This article discusses chronic pancreatitis.
 Acute (sudden onset) pancreatitis is discussed separately.
-(See "Patient information: Acute pancreatitis (Beyond the Basics)".)
+(See "Patient education: Acute pancreatitis (Beyond the Basics)".)

 Some of the most common causes of chronic pancreatitis include: